GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/getting-started/index.md

 You'll need to develop or adapt your ad and reporting strategy to transition to the Attribution Reporting API.
 Understanding what data the API can report on, the size constraints of the data, the timing of reports, and how you will prioritize data to be reported will be important.

-This guide is a high-level implemention overview for developers, not a strategy guide.
+This guide is a high-level implementation overview for developers, not a strategy guide.
 Strategic planning will likely require a deeper understanding of the internal workings of the API, which is covered in other documentation, such as [Design decisions](/docs/privacy-sandbox/summary-reports/design-decisions/).

 ### Choose a report type